itirohidaka/k8s-pvc/README.md

 This is a example how to use the Persistent Volume Claim with IBM Cloud Kubernetes Services.

-1) Creating the NFS volume and attach to Kubernetes Workers:
+1) Creating the NFS volume and attach to Kubernetes Workers (Tier: ibmc-file-bronze / Size: 20GB):

 ``` Shell
 kubectl apply -f iks-pv-myvolume.yaml